kpdyer/fteproxy/doc/source/index.rst

    fteproxy.rst

-FTE Wrapper for Socket Objects
+fteproxy Wrapper for Socket Objects
 ------------------------------

-The FTE socket wrapper is useful for rapidly integrating FTE into existing socket-powered applications.
+The fteproxy socket wrapper is useful for rapidly integrating fteproxy into existing socket-powered applications.

 .. toctree::